• Skip to content

 • Family and kids

-Celebrate Nature Play Week and delight your child’s senses with free nature play experiences on Oak Lawn and in The Ian Potter Foundation Children’s Garden this spring.
+Celebrate Nature Play Week and delight your child’s senses with free nature play experiences on Oak Lawn and in The Ian Potter Foundation Children’s Garden this autumn.

 Learning Facilitators and volunteers will support your child to find joy in connecting with the natural world through a range of nature-inspired experiences.
-Children will be inspired by signs of spring, bursting flower buds and play in the magic of the Gardens.
+Children will be inspired by the falling leaves and seeds, the changing colours and the magic of the Gardens.

 Inclusive experiences for all ages and families.